hedayet13/QuizController/README.md

+# A quiz controller

-Run the "main.py" script for quiz controller.
+Run the `main.py` script for quiz controller.